huseyingulsin/OOP-Case-Of-Akbank-Web3-Practicum/README.md

 # OOP-Case-Of-Akbank-Web3-Practicum

-It ıs coded for Akbank's web3 practicum.
+It is coded for Akbank's web3 practicum.

 If you want to improve yourself in OOP(especially in js), this case is very efficient.